FeeLab/Fee-Scopes/README.md

 Step-by-step instructions for assembling the microscopes are provided in `scope_assembly_instructions.odp`.
 Most components are secured using UV cure optical cement that can be purchased from [Edmund Optics](https://www.edmundoptics.com/f/norland-optical-adhesives/11818/) or a similar supplier.
 These instructions are a work in progress, so please don't hesistate to contact us if any of the steps are unclear!

+## Programming

+Firmware for the Attiny on the PCB can be found in `attiny_firmware`.
+Source code is included, with the exception of a section of `sensor_power_sequencing.c` that is restricted under NDA with Arrow, a distributor of ONSemi components.
+If you want access to the register settings contained in this section of the source code, contact an ONSemi distributor and request an NDA for the Python 480 programming notes.

+The compiled code is contained in `Mscp_code/Release/Mscp_code.elf` and can be uploaded to the microcontroller using [Atmel Studio](https://microchipdeveloper.com/install:atstudio).
+We use [this programmer](https://www.microchip.com/en-us/development-tool/ATATMEL-ICE) but anything compatible with UPDI should work.

 # DAQ System